Panel Highlights Same System, Different Struggles

 Trans, Black, Indigenous and Palestinian Communities Resist Separately, Together

-Dalia Tourki, a transgender migrant to Canada, left her home of Tunisia five years ago.
+Fatima Ayad*, a migrant to Canada, left her home of Tunisia five years ago.
 She would return once, but after her transition, never again.

-At least, not with her new name, Dalia, or the wrong gender designation on her passport.
-Returning to Tunisia as a trans woman meant she risked getting beaten, harassed or even murdered, Tourki said.
+At least, not with her new name, Fatima, or the wrong gender designation on her passport.
+Returning to Tunisia as a trans woman meant she risked getting beaten, harassed or even murdered, Ayad said.
 She recalled how when she was 17, men threw stones at her as she walked along a busy street in Tunis, the capital of Tunisia.
 Nobody helped.

 “I had to find a way out in order to find a way in—to give myself the security and the chance to become the woman I always yearned to be,” she said to an audience of more than 30, gathered in a classroom at UQAM’s Pavilion N Building Thursday night.

-When Tourki migrated to Canada in 2011, she thought she might find a new home in a land more accepting of trans peoples than Tunisia.
+When Ayad migrated to Canada in 2011, she thought she might find a new home in a land more accepting of trans peoples than Tunisia.
 But Canada left her wanting.

 Recently, Quebec’s trans laws have progressed.
 In June, the province amended its Civil Code to allow transgender minors over the age of 14 to legally change the name and gender on their birth certificate without needing to undergo surgery.

 At the federal level, however, Canada is slow to recognize trans migrants for who they are.
-Tourki’s official documents today still list her as male, and her name, Dalia, doesn’t exist on paper, but only on the lips of those who know her.
+Ayad's official documents today still list her as male, and her name, Fatima, doesn’t exist on paper, but only on the lips of those who know her.

 “Both countries [Tunisia and Canada] reject my identities.
 Both countries challenge my existence,” she said.
 “All I want is a home welcoming and accepting of who I am.”